jaeger-protocol/regimentcodex_app/README.md

 # Regiment Codex (page preview)

-Lurking in the darkness are the ghosts of web3, lead by the predetory phantoms they are unstoppable
+Lurking in the darkness are the ghosts of web3, lead by the predatory phantoms they are unstoppable

 # Main Screen